The Global Financial Inclusion Index Methodology

 • employment levels (adjusted to account for informal employment)

-• the awareness and use of government-mandated pension schemes
+• the awareness and uptake of government-mandated pension/savings and retirement schemes

 • education levels